|

 Training Techniques

 Dogs often chew skirting boards out of boredom or anxiety.
 Training techniques are essential to keep your house intact.
-These methods are not only effective but also strengthen the bond between you and your furry friend.
+These methods are not only effective but also strengthen the bond between you and your dog.

 Let’s dive into strategies that can redirect your dog’s chewing habit.